Videoreg parking mode — remote /photo request from the dashcam in a night car park

 Raspberry Pi Zero 2W

-UPS — keeps device alive when car is off
+UPS — keeps device alive when car is off.
+Different types of UPS described in README.

 Download the image